Jal Mahal, Jaipur

 Interesting facts about Jal Mahal

-- The Jalmahal was built as a picnic spot rather than a residential structure, so there are no individual rooms inside it.
+- The Jal Mahal was built as a picnic spot rather than a living space, so there are no separate rooms inside.

-- It is believed that this palace was built during the famine when the lake floor dried up completely.
-Therefore, when it was built, was completely visible.
+- It is believed that the palace was built during a famine, when the lake bed completely dried up.
+Therefore, when it was built, it was completely visible.

-- The walls of this stone palace were built so strongly that it prevented any water from coming in.
+- The stone walls of this palace were built so strongly that water could not penetrate them.
 Limestone was used to strengthen the walls.

-- Jalmahal is now also developing as a bird sanctuary.
-More than 1 lakh trees have been planted in the nursery of Jal Mahal.
-Whose special thing is that this nursery is the nursery with the tallest trees in Rajasthan.
+- The Jal Mahal is now also being developed as a bird sanctuary.
+More than 100,000 trees have been planted in the Jal Mahal nursery.
+This nursery is the tallest tree nursery in Rajasthan.

-- Jalmahal is submerged in the lake, the only way to reach here is by boat.
+- The Jal Mahal is submerged in the lake, and the only way to reach it is by boat.
 The palace has been declared a protected property by the government, so boat rides and entry into the palace complex are currently prohibited.

 How to reach Jal Mahal